Talent Solutions

 Ian Povey-Hall

-We prioritized candidates with a proven record in climate technology research, team leadership, and stakeholder engagement.
-The process included:
+We designed a comprehensive search strategy, mapping talent across sell-side research, investment management, data providers, consultancies, academia, NGOs, and think tanks.
+The focus was on candidates with a proven record in climate technology research, team leadership, and stakeholder engagement.

 • Rigorous screening for subject matter expertise in key climate tech sectors.